Welcome to Wilton Town Council

 Published: 12 Jan 26

 Wilton Town Council is inviting Expressions of Interest to fill the Councillor position which was vacated in December.
 This position will be filled by co-option.
-If you are interested in becoming a Town Councillor, send your expression of interest to clerk@wiltontowncouncil.gov.uk Read More...
+If you are interested in becoming a Town Councillor, send your expression of interest to clerk@wiltontowncouncil.gov.uk Closing date: 2nd February 2026.
+Read More...

 Web Site Search